SaintMiner/BreadPanel/README.md

 # Breadpanel

-Breadpanel is the panel/dashboard in which I test and learn the vuetify and vuex functionality.
+Breadpanel is the panel/dashboard which helps administrate users, roles, invitations and other modules.

 ### Installing